MassTransit/MassTransit/doc/source/overview/routing.rst

 Next we will see what happens when you subscribe to any of these messages.

-A note about rabbitmq.
-You send to exchanges in rabbitmq. you receive messages from queues.
+A note about RabbitMQ.
+You send to exchanges in RabbitMQ.
+You receive messages from queues.
 So how the hell do messages get anywhere?
 That's where bindings come into play.
 You bind a queue to an exchange.
 That way one exchange can service multiple queues.
 This abstracts the sending of the message from